dfranx/shadered-docs/source/pluginapi.rst

 .. function:: Object_HasContext(type)

-	Check if this plugin object should have more items in it's context menu than the "Preview", "Properties" & "Delete" buttons.
+	Check if this plugin object should have more items in its context menu than the "Preview", "Properties" & "Delete" buttons.

 	:param const_char* type: the type name of the object
 	:return: true if there are additional context menu items, false otherwise